gabriela-framework/gabriela/docs/README.md

 to that in the `postLogicTransformers` block.

 *It is very important to understand that Gabriela is not an HTTP framework.
 Middleware blocks don't know that they are executed as a simple
-Node process, an HTTP route or a RabbitMQ consumer*
+Node process or an HTTP server.
+There are certain function arguments like the `http` argument that can be injected only when in server context, but apart from that, they is no difference*

-Next thing you will notice is the `state` argument that every middleware function has. `state` is just a plain javascript object literal that is passed into every declared middleware function.
+Next thing you will notice is the `state` argument that every middleware function has. `state` is just a plain javascript object literal that is passed into every declared middleware function when you ask for it.
 You can attach any value to this object and use it to communicate between your middleware functions.

 In our example above, we putted the `state.hello` and `state.world` property on it and used it in our final middleware function to print out Hello world to the console.

-You can also write middleware functions with a short syntax by supplying them as just plain functions.
+Middleware functions can be written with as an **object literal** and as a **plain function**.
+They both execute in the same way the the object literal syntax if more readable and has some additional features.

 ````javascript
 const helloWorldModule = {